-First State Bank determined that certain files on its computer network may have been accessed by the unauthorized party.
-Those files contained the names, Social Security numbers, and/or financial account numbers of some of our customers and their beneficiaries.
+On June 24, 2021, we determined that certain files on Transformco's computer network may have been accessed by the unauthorized party.
+Certain of the files contained Social Security numbers, financial account numbers, and/or healthcare insurance information about current and former Transformco employees.